conda-forge/libnvpl-common-feedstock/README.md

 Installing libnvpl-common
 =========================

-Installing `libnvpl-common` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `libnvpl-common` from the `conda-forge/label/nvpl_rc` channel can be achieved by adding `conda-forge/label/nvpl_rc` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/nvpl_rc
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libnvpl-common-dev` can be installed with `conda`:
+Once the `conda-forge/label/nvpl_rc` channel has been enabled, `libnvpl-common-dev` can be installed with `conda`:

 ```
 conda install libnvpl-common-dev